LBC-LNBio/KVFinder-web/docs/_sources/_webservice/index.rst.txt

     docker-compose down

-To erase the volumes that store the Queue component data and the job folders and files, run:
+To erase the volumes that store the queue module data and the job folders and files, run:

 .. code-block:: bash

     docker-compose down --volumes

-To start more than one Worker module and thus make KVFinder-web service capable of running more than one job simultaneously.
-For instance, to start with two Worker modules:
+To start more than one worker module and thus make KVFinder-web service capable of running more than one job simultaneously.
+For instance, to start with two worker modules:

 .. code-block:: bash

     docker-compose up --scale kv-worker=2

-The local KVFinder-web service is available at: http://localhost:8081.
+The locally configured KVFinder-web service is available at: http://localhost:8081.

 The queue information can be accessed at: http://localhost:8023/info.